ttokunag/Algorithms/README.md

 The followings are subdirectories this repository contains and short descriptions on them:
 ### Graph related algorithms
-This repository contains files about graph topics like path finding.
+This repository contains files about graph related algorithms such as path-finding between two points using BFS and DFS, or shortest path calculation with Dijkstra's algorithm.

 ### Sorting Algorithms
-contains files which are about the sorting algorithms such as Merge Sort, Quick Sort, etc..
+contains files which are about the sorting algorithms such as Merge Sort, Quick Sort, Heap sort, and so on.
+I plotted a graph of time complexity of each algorithms using Jupyter Notebook.

 ### Binary Search
 is about algorithms around Binary search.